DSCI-310/zoo/README.md

 ## License

-`zoo` was created by DSCI310-2021W2-Group7 (Authors: ).
+`zoo` was created by DSCI310-2021W2-Group7.
 It is licensed under the terms of the MIT license, see [liscense](LICENSE.md).

 ## Credits